What is Graphic Medicine?

 Basically, it's the use of comics to explore issues in healthcare.
 The term "graphic" in the name refers to the use of visual imagery, not explicit content.

 The comics medium appeals to a wide array of audiences with varying literacy levels, languages, and ages, making them excellent tools for conveying public health information.
 They can also be used for instructional purposes to educate readers about body systems and diseases in a unique way.
-Plus, it's refreshing medium for reading when you are used to high-jargon, text-heavy journal articles!

 *Anything that affects a person's mental or physical health can be expressed through graphic medicine.*